Hanré Rossouw

 LIFE OF HANRé

 Rossouw, a chemical engineer with a BCom in economics, was head of resources at Investec Asset Management in frontier and emerging markets between 2013 and 2018.
 He then became CFO of Royal Bafokeng Platinum before making the jump as CFO of petrochemicals group Sasol.
-Whilst claiming to be “quite happy there” he was headhunted by former boss Mick Davis.
-Rossouw was seven years at Xstrata through its glory years, working on deals, investor relations and as CFO of the group’s alloys division in South Africa.
+While claiming to be “quite happy there” he was headhunted by former boss Mick Davis.
+Rossouw was seven years at Xstrata through its glory years, working on deals, investor relations and as CFO of the then group’s alloys division in South Africa.

 More Rainmakers & Potstirrers